hiibolt/mbo/README.md

 - 7. (CR) **Data Storage**: Approx 40m to develop and implement an `SQLite` implementation with `rusqlite`.
 I wrote the schema with assistance from Opus 4.1, verified by hand, and let Sonnet 4.5 handle the file loading modification to support persistent writes.
 - 8. (PE) **Frontend**: Approx 1hr to build a Svelte, Skeleton, Tailwind, and Bun-based frontend.
 I use all but Skeleton regularly in personal work, and let Sonnet handle templating the site with Skeleton for sake of rapid iteration.
     - 8.1.
 I'm a big fan of Svelte, it's somewhat Rust-like in that it behaves in an opinionated but predictable manner (and has great docs!).
 One you internalize how development is meant to be done with modern Runes, it's a cinch.
     - 8.2.
 Bun is amazing.
 It's funny, they actually don't have a Bun caching action on GitHub Actions because Bun installs faster than the overhead of launching a GitHub Action, if you want a laugh, take a look at [one of my favorite GitHub replies](https://github.com/oven-sh/setup-bun/issues/14#issuecomment-1714116221).
+It also makes using TypeScript extremely easy, which is nice for coordinating types with verification between the frontend and backend.
     - 8.3.
 Tailwind needs no introduction.
 Lightweight, minimal, and LLMs are great at quickly iterating quality CSS - Tailwind training data is vastly better than raw CSS training data.
     - 8.4.
 Skeleton is commonly used for pages like this, and Opus recommended it during brainstorming, so I viewed the docs and quickly agreed.